tabiszs/LINSW-morse/README.md

 # LINSW-morse
-Program for laboratory 2 from Linux in Systems Embeded lecture.
+Program for laboratory no. 2 from Linux in Systems Embeded lecture.

 Transmiter and revicer morse code with usage gpiod library.